News

 Paper 17: DP-Sniper: Black-Box Discovery of Differential Privacy Violations using Classifiers.
 Presenter: TBD.

-Paper 21: The DCR Delusion: Measuring the Privacy Risk of Synthetic Data.
-Presenter: TBD.
+- In-depth analysis of privacy metrics: The DCR Delusion: Measuring the Privacy Risk of Synthetic Data.